kalebers/blackjack_game/README.md

 # BlackJack Game

 - BlackJack game under development.
-Originated as a side project to learn more about PySide.
+Originated as a side project to learn more about game development and PySide.

 - To run the files, ensure that you have **poetry** installed to download all the right dependencies under the **pyproject.toml** file.